-Few proposal writing resources are geared specifically to individual grantseekers.
-Foundations that give to individuals have highly specific criteria, and this makes it hard to create a comprehensive "how-to" guide.
+Few proposal writing resources are specifically for individual grantseekers.
+Foundations that give to individuals have highly specific criteria, so creating a comprehensive "how-to" guide is hard.

 If you don't qualify, don't apply

-Remember one important rule of thumb: If you don't qualify, don't apply.
+Remember one important rule: If you don't qualify, don't apply.
 Approach only foundations that have demonstrated interest in your field and geographic area.
-This will increase the likelihood that a funder will consider your proposal.
+These funders are more likely to consider your proposal.

 Foundation Grants to Individuals Online, our searchable database of grantmakers to individuals, can help you identify potential funders.
 It is available by subscription or for free at our 400+ Funding Information Network locations.